folkertvanheusden/MyIP/README.md

 how to build
 ------------
-Make sure you have "libssl-dev", "libncurses-dev", "libiniparser-dev", "libspeex-dev", "libsamplerate0-dev" and "libsndfile1-dev" installed.
+Make sure you have "libssl-dev", "libncurses-dev", "libconfig++-dev", "libspeex-dev", "libsamplerate0-dev" and "libsndfile1-dev" installed.
 Then:

 * mkdir build
 * cd build